neurlang/goruut/README.md

 The goal is to support all of [voice2json's languages](https://github.com/synesthesiam/voice2json-profiles#supported-languages)

+## Listening to the generated speech

+There are currently 3 target languages (IPA flavors).
+They are:

+* IPA - Copy the output into [ipa-reader.xyz](http://ipa-reader.xyz/) and pick a correct language voice
+* Espeak - Copy the output into espeak.
+For example czech: `espeak -v cs "[[ru:Zovi: ku:n^]]"`
+* Antvaset - Copy the output into [antvaset.com](https://www.antvaset.com/ipa-to-speech) and pick a correct language voice

 ## Dependencies

 See go.mod file for an up-to-date list of depended-on projects.
 Minimum supported version of golang is go 1.18 (project uses type parameters).